danomatika/joyosc/README.md

     git submodule update
     ./autogen.sh

-For Ubuntu/Debian, build and install on the command line to the `/usr/local` prefix via:
+On the macOS command line, use Homebrew to install libraries, then build and install to the `/usr/local` prefix via:

+    brew install sdl2 liblo tinyxml2
+    ./configure
+    make
+    make install

+and the same goes for Ubuntu/Debian with the additional call to `ldconfig` or shared helper libraries may not be found after install\*:

     sudo apt-get install libsdl2-dev liblo-dev libtinyxml2-dev
     ./configure
     make
     sudo make install

-and the same for macOS using Homebrew:

-    brew install sdl2 liblo tinyxml2
-    ./configure
-    make
-    make install
+    sudo ldconfig

 If everything finished successfully, you're good to go.

 If you're using Pure Data, check out the joyosc abstraction library in `data/pd` and installed into `$(prefix)/share/doc/joyosc/pd/joyosc`.

+\*: See the "Loading shared libraries error" section for more info

 BUILD REQUIREMENTS
 ------------------